brownman/the-quotes-database/README.md

 http://localhost:8080/delete_index

-- Try different queries and get scored results: http://localhost:8080/look_for_song?lyrics=like+magnet http://localhost:8080/look_for_song?lyrics=like+maget http://localhost:8080/look_for_song?lyrics=like+magnek
+- Try different queries and get scored results:
+- Scored higher than 1:
+http://localhost:8080/look_for_song?lyrics=like+magnet
+http://localhost:8080/look_for_song?lyrics=like+maget
+http://localhost:8080/look_for_song?lyrics=like+magnek
 http://localhost:8080/look_for_song?lyrics=like+magnets
 -
-- [Status: TODO] make sure the query doesn't returns any result: http://localhost:8080/look_for_song?lyrics=lyke+mag
+- Scored less than 1 (And therefore filtered out by the min_score query parameter): http://localhost:8080/look_for_song?lyrics=lyke+mag

 - create new document using Curl: